Curriculum and Instruction

 - Improving literacy outcomes for our elementary students.

-- Improving achievement outcomes for our ELL students.
+- Improving achievement outcomes for our EL students.

 - Refining our development and implementation of a 21st century curriculum.